katcipis/sicp/README.md

 **SURE** that there is no correlation between the two functions.
 When they are correlated the code itself must express that, by using the result of one the operations as the parameter of the other.
-Anyone familiar to programming with side effects and state knows that this not true on the object oriented world, just chaing the order of function calls that seem completely unrelated can yield different results, through shared state or I/O interaction.
+Anyone familiar to programming with side effects and state knows that this not true on the object oriented world, just changing the order of function/method calls that seem completely unrelated can yield different results, through shared state or I/O interaction.

-Resuming, on functional code when the order is relevant this is explicit and has nothing to do with time, on object oriented code the order may be relevant on a very implicit way and coupled with the timing of events happening on other agents (people/machines).

 ## Cool Quick Stuff